 I was on the underground (train) recently, staring at the myriad of adverts that adorn the carriages.
 Amongst the adverts for fast food apps and hair loss treatment I saw a feature from one of the big players in household appliances.
 The advert had a picture of a woman on a train holding a phone, with a big smile on her face.
 Above the picture there was a caption that pointed to some ‘clicking’.
-In the same picture, there were then a bunch of Household appliances.
+In the same picture, there were then a bunch of household appliances.
 I recall seeing a washing machine, fridge and an oven.
 At the bottom of the advert there was a pointer to an ‘app’.
-Yes you’ve guessed it, this is the Internet of Things (IOT), and the progression of technology to a place where we can now boil our Kettles on the train or wash and dry those skid-mark infused underpants before we get home.
-Hey, maybe even set the oven to gas mark 7 for 2hrs.
+Yes, you’ve guessed it, this is the Internet of Things (IOT), and the progression of technology to a position where we can now boil our kettles while on the train or wash and dry our clothes before we get home.
+Hey, maybe even set the oven to gas mark 7 for 2 hours.

 Are we taking things too far?